 Yet contemporary culture sees self-promotion as normal.
 This is how we ‘get-ahead’; it is how we get noticed.
 In a competitive and individualised environment, self-promotion is seen as necessary.

-The spirit of the Rule would have us noticed as self-expression interacts with the needs at hand.
+The spirit of the rule would have us noticed as self-expression interacts with the needs at hand.
 This kind of noticing requires discernment: seeing what needs to be done and who has the gifts to help meet the need.
 And so, trust is an important part of communal life.
-As we grow in humility we grow in trusting others to see who we are and what we can offer.
-If we are locked in pride trusting others can be very hard.
+As we grow in humility we grow in trusting others to see who we are.
+If we are locked in pride trusting others is very hard.